Skip to main content

 5. GET /v1/batches/{id}/items/{id}/result → 302 to a presigned S3 GET

-Three properties worth knowing up front:
+A few properties worth knowing up front:

 • Bytes never transit our API.
 POST /v1/files returns a presigned S3 PUT URL; you PUT the file bytes directly to S3.
 We never see your upload bandwidth.